Dr Annie Herro

 Course Design Social and Policy Considerations of Disaster Management (Architecture and Built Environment, Newcastle University)

 Herro, A. (forthcoming).
-“Norm entrepreneurs advocating the responsibility to protect and peacekeeping reform proposals” in Perspectives on Peacekeeping and Atrocity Prevention: Expanding Stakeholders and Regional Arrangements, edited by David Curran, Robert Zuber and Larry Roeder.
-Springer, New York (due 2014).
+“Norm entrepreneurs advocating the responsibility to protect and peacekeeping reform proposals”.
+In Perspectives on Peacekeeping and Atrocity Prevention: Expanding Stakeholders and Regional Arrangements, edited by Trudy Faser, David Curran and Robert Zuber.
+New York: Springer.

-Herro, Annie and Kavitha Suthanthiraraj (2012).
+Herro, A., Suthanthiraraj, K. (2012).
 “Framing a Protection Service”.
 In Norms of Protection: Responsibility to Protect, Protection of Civilians and Their Interaction, edited by Vesselin Popovski, Charles Sampford and Angus Francis.
 Tokyo: United Nations University Press.

 Refereed Journal Articles